-At the other end of the Great Green Wall in Senegal, WeForest is driving a unique consortium of international and African partners with decades of experience, regional presence and complementary knowledge to pilot test an effective and cost-efficient restoration model which is both ecologically suitable and socially accepted.
+At the Western end of the Great Green Wall in Senegal, WeForest is driving a unique consortium of international and African partners with decades of experience, regional presence and complementary knowledge to pilot test an effective and cost-efficient restoration model which is both ecologically suitable and socially accepted.
 By 2024, 1000ha of degraded and dry land will be restored with pastoralist communities front and centre of the restoration, working alongside our local partners AVSF, and national research institutes ISRA and CIRAD.
 On-site scientific research with the new native and fruiting tree crops like the baobab - the “Mother of the Sahel” and social research with pastoralist communities will unlock the potential for successful restoration in this region.

 Discover all four WeForest programmes at https://www.weforest.org/programmes/